- Excellent value

 The Nexus 5 is made of soft touch matt black plastic.
 It doesn't sound as impressive as the aluminium of the HTC One, but the response from the TrustedReviews team was unanimous – it feels great.

 Its back is lightly curved, adding to the hand-friendliness of the silky smooth finish.
 The Nexus 5 looks good, too.
-Every part of the phone bar the LED flash is black (a white version is also available), and the lack of any recognisable flashy extras beyond the oversized camera lens housing make it quite a 'pure' design.
+Every part of the phone bar the LED flash is black (a white version is also available), and the lack of any recognisable gaudy extras beyond the over-sized camera lens housing make it quite a 'pure' design.

 It comes across as a much more confident phone than the Nexus 4, with its 'jazz hands' spangly finish and glass rear.